-Predictability and the Cross-Section of Expected Returns in Models with Long-Run Risks
+Predictability and the Cross-Section of Expected Returns: A Challenge for Asset Pricing Models

 51 Pages Posted: 2 Jun 2016 Last revised: 22 Jan 2021

-In long-run risks models excess returns on arbitrary assets are predictable via the price-dividend ratio and the variance risk premium of the aggregate stock market.
+In asset pricing models with state variables excess returns on arbitrary assets are typically predictable via the price-dividend ratio and the variance risk premium of the aggregate stock market.
 We propose a simple empirical test for the ability of such a model to explain the cross-section of expected returns by sorting stocks based on the sensitivity of expected returns to these quantities.
-We show that models with only one uncertainty-related state variable, like the classic long-run risks model, are not able to pass this test.
+Models with only one uncertainty-related state variable, like the habit model or the long-run risks model, cannot pass this test.
 However, even extensions with more state variables mostly fail.
-We derive criteria for the market prices of risks a model has to meet to be in line with the data.
+We derive criteria for the market prices of risks a model has to satisfy to produce expected return patterns in line with the data.

 Keywords: Asset pricing, cross-section of stock returns, long-run risks, predictability